ideaspaper/restclient/README.md

 - User input variables are processed **before** regular `{{varName}}` variables
 - Values are automatically URL-encoded when replaced in URLs (not in headers/body)
+- Use `{{:param!secret}}` for sensitive values - they are masked in the TUI and CLI output
+- Secret values are still stored in session files for `--use-cached` reuse
 - Session values are scoped per URL pattern (different endpoints have separate values)
 - Session values are cleared with `restclient session clear`
 - Use `--no-session` to disable session storage entirely